marzenakrp/demetr/README.md

-# DEMETR
+#  DEMETR: Diagnosing Evaluation Metrics for Translation
-Repository for DEMETR: Diagnosing Evaluation Metrics for Translation
+This is the official repository for the DEMETR dataset.